The most important requirement for managers: self-reflection

 One thing in advance: what are correlations?

-In order to answer the question of the accuracy of self-assessment, for example on personality - and thus the question of the most important requirement for managers - it helps to understand what correlations are.
-A correlation is a statistical measure of how closely two variables are related.
+In order to answer the question about the accuracy of self-assessment, e.g. with regard to personality - and thus the question about the most important requirement for managers - it helps to understand what correlations are.
+A correlation is a statistical measure of how strongly two variables are related.
 It can range from -1 to 1, with a negative number implying a negative relationship.
-The closer the correlation is to 0, the less the relationship.
+The closer the correlation is to 0, the weaker the relationship.

 These examples should make it clearer: Identical twins have the same genetic requirements.
 So if one of the twins is very intelligent, the other is probably also (correlation: 0.81; Loehlin, 1992).